 Winston Wachter Fine Art

-Opening reception with the artist Thursday, April 6th, 6-8pm
+Opening Reception with the artist Thursday, October 26th, 6-8pm

 Winston Wachter Fine Art, New York, is excited to announce Contemplating Destiny, an exhibition of new paintings by Ed Cohen.
 These fluid acrylic paintings on canvas and wood panel combine the colorful energy of abstract expressionism with the rich stillness of spiritual art.
 Through earthy and minimal works, Cohen explores human nature and the universal search for serenity.

 In these paintings, Cohen continues to draw inspiration from literature and poetry.
 This series began with the Aeneid Book 6, which follows Aeneass journey from the sea to Troy, and into the underworld.
 Like Virgil, Cohen focuses on the transitory nature of being human.
 Through richly colored circles and expressive shapes, these works explore the cycle of life, death and rebirth.
 The universal experience of searching for peace and the sanctuary of homeland is at the heart of this body of work.

 Cohen explores an expanded palette including deep blues and greens, which evoke the vitality of the earth, as well as gold and silver, which symbolize the practice of alchemy